MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 ## Networking configuration

-The hub and spokes are all deployed in separate virtual networks, each in their private address space.
+The hub-spokes are all deployed in separate virtual networks, each in their private address space.
 By default, no traffic is allowed between any two virtual networks.
 Within the network, segmentation is applied by creating subnets.

 A combination of various Azure services and features and native Kubernetes constructs provide the required level of control.
 Here are some options used in this architecture.